Prostate Cancer

 Symptoms

-Some symptoms of prostate cancer could be linked to other health conditions.
-If these symptoms are present, men are encouraged to consult their physician for proper testing.
-Symptoms include:
+The following may be symptoms of prostate cancer but could be linked to other health conditions.
+If these symptoms are present, men are encouraged to consult their physician for proper testing:

 - Weak or interrupted urine flow